Shelby Charter Township, Michigan: Government

 Shelby Charter Township has a Supervisor-Board style township government with elected supervisor, clerk, treasurer and four trustees.
 The Township operates the Shelby Township Library as well as Cherry Creek Golf Course.

 Education

-The majority of residents are zoned into Utica Community Schools, which serves parts of the communities of Sterling Heights, Macomb Township, Washington Township, and Ray Township, as well as most of Shelby Charter Township, and all of Utica.
+The majority of residents are zoned into Eisenhower Senior High School (commonly referred to as "Ike") within Utica Community Schools, which serves parts of the communities of Sterling Heights, Macomb Township, Washington Township, and Ray Township, as well as most of Shelby Charter Township, and all of Utica.
 However, a small number of residents are zoned into Romeo Community Schools.